postel5u/Kebastagram/README.md

 ###Projet KebabStagram

-Social network based on kébab for IT Licences, using Slim, Eloquent and Twig
+Social network based on kébab for IT Licences, using Composer, Slim Framework, Eloquent ORM and Twig

 # Table of content